On multiplicity bounds for eigenvalues of the clamped round plate: Proof of Theorem

 Eliminating $F_{m+1}^2$ from the preceding system we obtain that $x_0$ is a root of an equation of the form

 for some polynomials $P_1, P_2\in \Qb[x]$, depending on $l, m, n$.

-By Lemma~\ref{lem:coeff-mod} (and the fact that $m> l+1$) the polynomial $4mA_{m+1, n}A_{-m+1, l}+x^4P_1$ is not zero.
-Hence, in case it vanishes at the point~$x_0$ we get that $x_0$ is algebraic.
-Otherwise, using the preceding equation to eliminate $F_{m+1}$ from the first equation in~\eqref{2eqns} leads to an equation of the form
+By Lemma~\ref{lem:coeff-mod} and the fact that $m> l+1$ the polynomial $4mA_{m+1, n}A_{-m+1, l}+x^4P_1$ is not zero.
+Hence, if it vanishes at the point~$x_0$ we get that $x_0$ is algebraic.
+Otherwise, using the preceding equation to eliminate $F_{m+1}$ from the first equation in~\eqref{eqn:x-F-alg-dep} leads to an equation of the form

 with $P_3\in \Qb[x]$ depending on $l, m, n$.
-From Lemma~\ref{lem:coeff-mod} it follows that $x_0$ is algebraic in this case too.
+From Lemma~\ref{lem:coeff-mod} it follows that $x_0$ is also algebraic in this case.
 We have shown that~$x_0$ is algebraic.
-However, this is impossible, as by the Siegel-Shidlovskii theory all positive roots of $W_m(x)=0$ are transcendental (see~\cite[cor.\ 6.4]{lvov-man}). \end{proof}
+However, this contradicts Prop.~\ref{prop:Bessel-root-trans}. \end{proof}